conrad-krueger/Personal-Projects/Machine Learning/README.md

 -------------------------------------------
 A folder that contains an implementation of a Dense Neural Network from scratch in C++.

-Current Version: v3 [v3 documentation in DNN_CPP Folder]
+Current Version: v4 [v4 documentation coming soon]

 -------------------------------------------
 classifyEmAll.py (uses pkmn_img)